nibirnafis/NLWD_Assignment_1/README.md

 1. What are some differences between interfaces and types in TypeScript?

 -->
-Type and Interface both defines type.
-There are some differences between interfaces and types.

-Types:
-1. To use type you have to use the keyword type
+Both types and interfaces are used to define types in typscript.
+While they share some similarities, there are significant differences between them.

+#Type:
+It was declared using type keywords.

-2. type can be used for premitive and non-premitives
+Can be used to define both primitive and non-primitive types.
-3.

-Interface:
-1. To use type you have to use the keyword interface
+Supports the expansion through the intersection (&).

+The declaration does not support the merger.

+#Interface:
+The interface was declared using keywords.

-2. can only be used for non-premtives
+Only non-primitive types (object) can be used to define.

-3. can be extended using extends
+The extended can be extended using the keywords.

+The declaration supports the merger (useful to increase the existing interface).